 - Oct.
 23 Johannes Kuhl on spirituality

-Meinhard Simon, PhD.
-Born 1953, studies of biology and hydrology in Constance and Freiburg.
+Meinhard Simon: Born 1953, studies of biology and hydrology in Constance and Freiburg.
 Since 1997 at the University of Oldenburg worked as a professor for Marine Microbiology and Biological Oceanography.
-He has undertaken research cruises in the Southern, Atlantic, and Pacific Ocean, and occupied himself for some time with issues of climate change and its impact, especially on the seas.
+He has undertaken research cruises in the Southern Atlantic and Pacific Oceans, and busied himself for some time with issues of climate change and its impact, especially on the seas.
 He is a member of the Section Collegium of the Natural Science Section at the Goetheanum.

-Climate and the Human Being – a shared history under the responsibility of humanity today.
-In the course of the history of the earth, the mean annual temperature has leveled off to around 15°C and reached great constancy in the Late Tertiary, roughly when the first human ancestors appeared.
+In the course of the history of the earth, the mean annual temperature has leveled off to around 15°C and reached great constancy in the late tertiary, roughly when the first human ancestors appeared.
 This is a signature of the earth’s homeostasis and individuality, which is comparable to the human being’s ego existence.
-This homeostasis was only possible through the “anabolic” and “catabolic” life processes of the entire biosphere, plants, animals, and especially, microorganisms.
-Human beings have been part of nature over this long period of our presence on earth.
+This homeostasis was only possible through the ‘anabolic’ and ‘catabolic’ life processes of the entire biosphere, plants, animals, and especially, microorganisms.
+Man has been part of nature over this long period of his presence on earth.

 Come back here for further announcements from this collaboration of the Natural Science Section of the Anthroposophical Society in America, the Natural Science & Math Group of Great Britain, and the Natural Science Section at the Goetheanum.